georghagn/nexio/README.de.md

 ## Lizenz

-MIT License - Feel free to use and modify.
+Apache 2.0 License - Feel free to use and modify.